jmikkola/SSPB/README.markdown

   Set this to 0 to show no posts in the nav links, or to -1 to show all posts.

-- create-archive
-  Leave as yes to create an archive page, or set to no and the archive page will not be created.

 - home-max-posts
   Set the maximum number of posts to show on the home page.